soarqin/DSP_Mods_TO/CompressSave/LZ4WrapC/lz4/README.md

   Remove support of dynamic memory allocation.
   For more details, see description of this macro in `lib/lz4.c`.

+- `LZ4_STATIC_LINKING_ONLY_ENDIANNESS_INDEPENDENT_OUTPUT` : experimental feature aimed at producing the same compressed output on platforms of different endianness (i.e. little-endian and big-endian).
+  Output on little-endian platforms shall remain unchanged, while big-endian platforms will start producing the same output as little-endian ones.
+This isn't expected to impact backward- and forward-compatibility in any way.

 - `LZ4_FREESTANDING` : by setting this build macro to 1,
   LZ4/HC removes dependencies on the C standard library, including allocation functions and `memmove()`, `memcpy()`, and `memset()`.